You are absolutely gonna love this carrot soup! So thick and delicious—my Dad loves it.

 You should be able to 'detect' the orange juice, but not be overwhelmed by it.

-You can also use a “wand/stick” blender, but make sure that you’re not using a non-stick pan or your “best pan” at this
+You can also use a “wand/stick” immersion blender, but make sure that you’re not using a non-stick pan or your “best pan” at this

-stage, otherwise, the hand-held stick blender head may accidentally scratch it.
+stage.
+Why?
+Well, the hand-held stick blender head may accidentally scratch it.

 *IF you need to add salt, do so, BUT be careful NOT to over-salt as the bouillon has salt in it.